 Provides the opportunity for on-the-job experience and/or the availability to earn required hours of training to complete the program courses.
 This course offers 99 hours of experience.
-Prerequisite: Instructor's approval.

 COSMO 254 - Internship IV (4)

 Provides the opportunity for on-the-job experience and/or the availability to earn required hours of training to complete the program courses.
 This course offers 132 hours of experience.